kingstondoesit/mono-mcp/README.md

 ## 🤝 Contributing

 We welcome contributions to the Mono Banking MCP Server!
-Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

-- 🚀 Development setup and environment configuration
-- 🔧 Making changes and development workflow
-- 🧪 Testing requirements and best practices
-- 📤 Submitting pull requests and code review process
-- 📝 Issue guidelines for bugs and feature requests

-Whether you're fixing bugs, adding features, or improving documentation, we appreciate your help in making this project better!
+For questions or help getting started, please open an issue or check our [Contributing Guide](CONTRIBUTING.md).

 **Quick Start for Contributors:**
 ```bash